 Today I tried them with my new flour and they are oh so delicious!
 Simple ingredients but the end result is rich and delicious with a full-bodied chocolate flavor.
 This cupcake is not for the faint at heart!
 I had planned on posting my Lemon Poppy Seed Tea Bread for Easter but since this recipe came to me I thought I would share this one.

 Now, if you are willing, I would love to know what interests you the most as far as gluten-free baking goes.
 Vegan?
 Sugar-Free?
 Grain-Free?
 Nut-Free?
 Everything-Free?
 Just Gluten-Free?
-Your feedback will help me with the next book (hint hint) I have been working on.
-It is near completion with 110 new recipes so far.
-I am fine-tuning everything (well, not this week) and would love to hear from you!
+Your feedback will help me with the next book (hint, hint) I have been working on.
+I would love to hear from you!
 There is a "Comment" section you can click on at the bottom of each post where you can leave a little something for me to read.
 You can also email me but your note may get lost in the sea of emails I receive.
 (If I have not responded to an email you sent, I am very sorry, just busy, please send it again!)

 Gluten-Free Chocolate Brownie Cupcakes with Chocolate Ganache Frosting